AtsushiSakai/PythonRobotics/README.md

 ## drone 3d trajectory following

-This is a 3d trajectory following simulation for a quadrotor.
+This is a 3d trajectory following simulation for a quadrotor using PD control.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/AerialNavigation/drone_3d_trajectory_following/animation.gif)

 ## rocket powered landing

-This is a 3d trajectory generation simulation for a rocket powered landing.
+This is a 3d trajectory generation simulation for a rocket powered landing by solving a Successive Convexification problem.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/AerialNavigation/rocket_powered_landing/animation.gif)